dimaxweb/protractor-fullstack/README.md

 ### Scripts to run the test application
-Scripts for Window / Linux to start the protractor process together with setting environment variables are included in [/run](/run) folder.
+Scripts for Window and Linux to start the protractor process together with setting environment variables are included in [/run](/run) folder.